Insertion in constructed normal numbers: Free insertion

 Therefore, $ |\widehat A|^m < N, \text{ hence, } m\leq \log_{|\widehat A|}N.$

 Consider the possibilities for the occurrences of $\sigma$ in $\widehat v$ just before and just after position~$N$.
 We need to analyze two cases.

-{\em Case they are both inside the same $(m,k_m)$-perfect necklace.} The Main Lemma~\ref{thm:2to3} proved that the number of symbols in between is less than~$m+ 2 |A|$.
+{\em Case they are both inside the same $(n,n)$-perfect necklace.} The Main Lemma~\ref{thm:2to3} proved that the number of symbols in between is less than~$2 |A|+n$, henceforth less than $ 2 |A|+m$.

-{\em Case they are not in same perfect necklace.} Notice that in the proof of the Main Lemma~\ref{thm:2to3} the Eulerian cycle over alphabet~$A$ is divided in sections of size $|A|$, independently of the value of $n$ and $k$.
-Assume that~$N$ is in the~$(m,k)$-perfect necklace over $\widehat A|$.
-First suppose that the occurrence before position $N$ is in the $(m-1,k_{m-1})$-perfect necklace.
-Then, necessarily, $\sigma$ occurs in the last $|A|+m$ symbols of the $(m-1,k_{m-1})$-perfect necklace over~$\widehat A$ and the next occurrence of $\sigma$ is in the fist $|A|+1$ symbols of the $(m,k_{m})$-perfect necklace over~$\widehat A$.
-Thus, in between these two occurrences of $\sigma$ there are at most $2|A|+m-1$ symbols.
-Now suppose that the occurrence after position $N$ is in the $(m+1,k_{m+1})$-perfect necklace.
-Then, there is an occurrence of $\sigma$ in the last $|A|+m+1$ symbols of $(m,k)$-perfect necklace over $\widehat A$ and the next occurrence of $\sigma$ is in the first $|A|+1$ symbols of the $(m+1,k_{m+1})$-perfect necklace over $\widehat A$.
+{\em Case they are not in same perfect necklace.} Notice that in the proof of the Main Lemma~\ref{thm:2to3} the Eulerian cycle over alphabet~$A$ is divided in sections of size $|A|$, independently of the value of $n$.
+Assume that~$N$ is in the~$(m,m)$-perfect necklace over $\widehat A$.
+First suppose that the occurrence before position $N$ is in the $(m-1,{m-1})$-perfect necklace.
+The construction in Lemma \ref{thm:2to3} ensures that~$\sigma$ occurs in the last $|A|+m$ symbols of this necklace and the next occurrence of $\sigma$ is in the first $|A|+1$ symbols of the $(m,{m})$-perfect necklace.
+Thus, in between these two occurrences of~$\sigma$ there are at most $2|A|+m-1$ symbols.
+Now suppose that the occurrence after position $N$ is in the $(m+1,{m+1})$-perfect necklace.
+Then, there is an occurrence of $\sigma$ in the last $|A|+m+1$ symbols of the $(m,m)$-perfect necklace and the next occurrence of $\sigma$ is in the first $|A|+1$ symbols of the $(m+1,{m+1})$-perfect necklace.
 Therefore, in between the two occurrences of $\sigma$ are at most~$2|A|+m$ symbols.